ferd/recon/README.md

 *2.x*

+- 2.2.0 Upcoming (master branch, still in development):
+  - Adding scheduler info metrics to get a more accurate picture than what top and CPU gives.
 - 2.1.2:
   - Fixing tests for R15B02 and up
   - Fixing a backwards compatibility for R15B03 on `recon_alloc` operations